omarfaruqe/CSE3111/Abstract factory & Template Method.md

 # Template Method

 ### Defination :
-In Template pattern, an abstract class exposes defined way(s)/template(s) to execute its methods.
-Its subclasses can override the method implementation as per need but the invocation is to be in the same way as defined by an abstract class.
-This pattern comes under behavior pattern category.
+In the Template pattern method, the abstract classes expose defined way to execute this method.
+Its subclasses can be override the method implementation as per need but that invocation is to be in the same way as defined by the abstract class.
+This template patterns come under pattern category.

 ### Discussion :

+This Method is being used prominently in framework.Every framework implement the invariant pieces of the domain's architecture,and defines placeholders for all necessaries  client customization options.
+So doing, the framework becomes the center of  univers, and the client customizations are simply the third rock from the sun.
+This inverted control structure has been affectionately labelled "the Hollywood principle , dont call us, we will call you.

-The component designer decides which steps of an algorithm are invariant (or standard), and which are variant (or customizable).
+The component designer decide in which steps of the algorithm are invariant, and which are variant.
 The invariant steps are implemented in an abstract base class, while the variant steps are either given a default implementation, or no implementation at all.
-The variant steps represent "hooks", or "placeholders", that can, or must, be supplied by the component's client in a concrete derived class.
+The variant steps represent hooks that can be supplied by the component's client in a concrete derived class.

 The component designer mandates the required steps of an algorithm, and the ordering of the steps, but allows the component client to extend or replace some number of these steps.

-Template Method is used prominently in frameworks.
-Each framework implements the invariant pieces of a domain's architecture, and defines "placeholders" for all necessary or interesting client customization options.
-In so doing, the framework becomes the "center of the universe", and the client customizations are simply "the third rock from the sun".
-This inverted control structure has been affectionately labelled "the Hollywood principle" - "don't call us, we'll call you".

 ### Code Examples :